Answers to common questions about Mux Data.

-To get familiar with more of Mux Data's features, see this introduction to Mux Data.
+To get familiar with more of the features of Mux Data, see this introduction to Mux Data.

 The Mux Data Dashboard is an interface that lets you set filters and view graphs that monitor each specific key metric you are interested in.
 With each metric, you can monitor and track what matters to your viewers.

-The Mux Data Real-Time Dashboard allows you to see your critical metrics in one real-time dashboard.
+The Mux Data Monitoring Dashboard, previously called the Real-time Dashboard, allows you to monitor your critical metrics in one operational dashboard that updates in real-time.
 This lets you respond to major streaming issues quickly.

-It dives into how to use tools on the Real Time dashboard to investigate the incident, communicate with stakeholders, resolve the issue, and improve your resliency.
+It dives into how to use tools on the Monitoring Dashboard to investigate the incident, communicate with stakeholders, resolve the issue, and improve your resiliency.

 Yes, all Mux Data views and metrics are all available through the Data API.
 Raw video view data can be exported via the API.
 Additionally, here is a detailed blog post describing how to create graphs using the Mux API.

-Or, contact one of our Sales members to aquire more detailed information.
+Or, contact our Sales team to acquire more detailed information.

-You can find more Technical Specs here covering all video metrics that are tracked, filters that are availble, and players that are supported.
+You can find more Technical Specs here covering all tracked video metrics, available filters, and supported players.

 No, these two measurements are quite different.
-Mux Video's Delivery Usage APIAPI is based on the number of minutes delivered to clients.
+Mux Video's API is based on the number of minutes delivered to clients.
 This is a server-side (CDN) metric.
 Whereas Mux Data collects metrics from the client-side and calculates watch time based on the user's interaction with the player.

-If a user watches a video, rewinds and watching the video again, that content was only delivered one time to the device but it was watched multiple times.
-In this scenario Mux Video's delivery usage would be lower than Mux Data's watched time.
+If a user watches a video, rewinds, and watches the video again that content was only delivered one time to the device but it was watched multiple times.
+In this scenario Mux Video's delivery usage would be lower than the watched time in Mux Data.

 More commonly, the client will build up a buffer of downloaded video content.
 The user will watch some of it and then leave before watching the full length of the video.
-In this scenario Mux Video's minutes delivered would be higher than Mux Data's watched time because the client downloaded more minutes of video than it watched.
+In this scenario Mux Video's minutes delivered would be higher than the watched time in Mux Data because the client downloaded more minutes of video than it watched.

 Another factor to keep in mind is that because Mux Data runs as a client-side SDK, it is susceptible to being blocked by ad-blockers.